 The book features most of the regular cast of characters that readers have come to enjoy throughout the series.
 The indomitable Madame plays a strong supporting role as she helps Clare with her investigation.
 Clare’s handsome ex-husband Matteo Allegro also lends a hand.
-Most of the baristas from the Village Blend make appearances — Tucker Burton, Esther Best, Dante Silva — along with Nancy “Holy Smokin’ Rockets” Kelly, who is new not only to the Blend but to New York City.
+Most of the baristas from the Village Blend—Tucker Burton, Esther Best, Dante Silva—make appearances, along with Nancy “Holy Smokin’ Rockets” Kelly, who is new not only to the Blend but to New York City.

 New York’s Finest are also on the scene.
 Clare’s romance with Lieutenant Mike Quinn continues to heat up.
 Sergeant Emmanuel Franco, who works for Mike and is involved with Clare’s daughter Joy, gives Clare some crucial help with her investigation.
 And the Fish Squad (read the book) is there for backup.

 Murder by Mocha is infused with coffee lore, adding interest to these books for coffee lovers.
 There are maybe fewer coffee “how-to’s” than in some of the other books, but pots of coffee continue to be brewed and espresso shots continue to be pulled at every opportunity.
 Clare Cosi just thinks coffee: when she has to leave Mike, she complains that it “felt about as right as pouring a fresh-pressed pot of Ethiopian Yirgacheffe down the drain.”